 - Garlic – Garlic has powerful antibiotic properties and has been used as a remedy for bacterial vaginosis.
-In one study it was found that taking a garlic supplement could be a viable option for treating the condition.
+In one study, it was found that taking a garlic supplement could be a viable option for treating the condition.

-Sometimes when we switch products like soap, laundry detergent or creams, our skin can become irritated and itchy.
+Sometimes when we switch products like soap, laundry detergent, or creams, our skin can become irritated and itchy.
 The same thing can happen when your vagina comes in contact with a new product; It could be pads, tampons, condoms, even toilet paper that cause the irritation.
-Anything that has fragrance, deodorizers or dyes can cause you to have an allergic reaction.
+Anything that has fragrance, deodorizers, or dyes can cause you to have an allergic reaction.

-When you have an overgrowth of fungus (Candida), it is usually accompanied by itching.
+When you have an overgrowth of fungus (Candida), it is usually accompanied by extreme itching.
 Other telltale symptoms include a cottage cheese-like discharge and redness around the labia and vulva.

-There are numerous natural ways to prevent and remedy a yeast infection including:
+There are numerous natural ways to prevent and remedy a yeast infection, including:

-- Greek yogurt – Yogurt is considered a probiotic because it contains live bacteria including Lactobacillus acidophilus.
+- Greek yogurt – Yogurt is considered a probiotic because it contains live bacteria like Lactobacillus acidophilus.
 Friendly bacteria are necessary to create a healthy environment in the vagina.
-They help to reduce the overgrowth caused by an imbalance in friendly and unfriendly bacteria.
+They help reduce the overgrowth caused by an imbalance in friendly and unfriendly bacteria.
 Eat plain Greek yogurt with no added sugar daily if you are susceptible to infections.

 - Apple cider vinegar – Taking a warm bath infused with raw apple cider vinegar is a popular natural remedy for yeast infections.
 Simply add ½ cup of apple cider vinegar to a warm bath and soak for twenty minutes.

 Pubic lice, also known as crabs are not a subject many want to talk about.
 However, an infestation of these little bugs in your pubic area can make you itch like a maniac.
 The bites from the bugs cause you to itch as well as the eggs (nits) that lay on your skin.
 Although they can be transmitted via sex, this is not the only way to get crabs.
-They are passed from skin to skin, but you can get them from hotel sheets, clothing etc..
+They are passed from skin to skin, but you can get them from hotel sheets, clothing etc.